terraform-aws-modules/terraform-aws-eks/README.md

 3. Ensure your AWS environment is configured (i.e. credentials and region) for test.
 4. Test using `bundle exec kitchen test` from the root of the repo.

 For now, connectivity to the kubernetes cluster is not tested but will be in the future.
-To test your kubectl connection manually, see the [eks_test_fixture README](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/eks_test_fixture/README.md).
+If `configure_kubectl_session` is set `true`, once the test fixture has converged, you can query the test cluster with `kubectl get nodes --watch --kubeconfig kubeconfig`.

 ## Doc generation